ClaireWithGithub/SalesExplorationOfAPaperCompany_SQL/README.md

-In this project, I used Postgres SQL to drive business insights.
+In this project, I used PostgreSQL to drive business insights.